twhandy/linux/README.md

-# Welcome to my knowledge base of Ubuntu Linux
+# Welcome to my knowledge base of Linux

 <p>
-  In this section, I will be highlighting my knowledge of Ubuntu Linux.
+  In this section, I will be highlighting my knowledge of Linux, particularly Ubuntu and Kali.
+I am fairly new to all things Linux and this will be an evolving resource as I learn new skills to showcase.
 </p>

 <p>
-  The information found here will cover basics into more advanced skills as I learn them; ranging from installing Ubuntu as a virtual machine to creating my own modded Minecraft server.
-You will find YouTube videos, accompanied with supplimental, hand crafted documentation, which showcase and explain each process, as well as any troubleshooting I performed.
+  The information found here will cover anything from basics, such as installing Linux as a virtual machines, to more advanced skills, such as creating automated scripts.
+You will find YouTube videos, accompanied with hand crafted documentation, which explain each process, as well as any troubleshooting I performed.
+If you dont find a particular subject within this repository, check back, it is bound to appear at some point.
 </p>

 <p>